 If RCCC’s school code (005754) was listed on your FAFSA, the college will receive your information electronically from the US Department of Education.
 The college will then notify you if additional documentation is needed to complete the application process.
 Your file will remain incomplete until all paperwork is submitted.

 Once the file is complete an award letter will be mailed to you indicating the amount you were awarded for the academic year.

 Monies awarded are based on enrollment and some grants require a minimum enrollment of six credit hours.
 If your award is enough to cover your tuition and fees, your bill will be paid.
 If your award is not enough to cover your charges, you must pay the balance from your own resources by the designated due date each semester.

-If you have a remaining award after your tuition, fees and books are paid, you can then use it in the bookstore up to the amount remaining in your account.
+If you have a remaining award after your tuition and fees are paid, you can then use it in the bookstore up to the amount remaining in your account.